microsoft/openscraping-lib-csharp/README.md

 You can implement custom transformations in your own code.
 The library will pick them up through reflection.
 There are two types of transformations, ones that act on incoming HTML (first transformation in the chain), and ones that act on the output of previous transformations.
 The first kind implement ITransformationFromHtml and the second one implement ITransformationFromObject.
 You can actually have one transformation implement both interfaces, such as the [ParseDateTransformation](https://github.com/Microsoft/openscraping-lib-csharp/blob/master/OpenScraping/Transformations/ParseDateTransformation.cs).

-## Feature: Remove unwanted HTML tags and XPath nodes before extracting content
+## Remove unwanted HTML tags and XPath nodes before extracting content

 Let's say you want to extract a news article but before the actual extraction you would like to remove some HTML nodes.
 You can do that in two ways.
 The first (deprecated) way is to use the the **\_removeTags** setting, where you can list names of HTML tags that need to be removed before we start processing the xPath rules.
 The second (better) way is setting the **\_removeXPaths** setting, which allows listing XPath rules to find nodes that we want to remove BEFORE we process the normal \_xpath extraction rules.